aghoshpro/OntoRaster/README.md

 <!-- Raster extension of VKG system Ontop to query over **multidimensional raster** data combined with **relational data**.
 Current version of OntoRaster supports regular gridded 3-D **raster** data and geometrical **vector data** in geospatial domain.
 We are constantly improving the extension with new features which will enable the end user to query over raster data and vector data of any domain under the VKG paradigm in future. -->

-Raster extension of _Virtual Knowledge Graph (VKG)_ system Ontop to query over **multidimensional raster** data in combination with **relational data**.
-Currently it integrate and query regular gridded spatial-temporal **raster** data (3D) or OGC coverage data together with relational data including **vector** geometrical data, **OpenStreetMap (OSM)** data and **3DCityGML** data.
-We're constantly working on making the extension even better with new features that will allow the end users to query raster and vector data from any domain under the VKG paradigm in the future.
+Raster extension of _Virtual Knowledge Graph (VKG)_ system Ontop to query over **multidimensional raster** data in conjunction with **relational data** in arbitrary domains.
+Currently it integrates and queries regular gridded (geo) spatial-temporal **raster** data [OGC Coverage] together with relational data including **vector** geometrical data, **OpenStreetMap (OSM)** data and **3DCityGML** data.
+We're constantly working to enhance the extension with new robust features to allow the end users to query raster and vector data from any domain under the VKG paradigm in the future.

 ## Table of Contents